Dyamez/BlackJack-Milestone1/cardJack/readme.md

 *Most are learned form the JS course here on Class10 such as         declarations, functions, refactoring etc...
     otherwise citations are made from other sources.

-*Background photo used in this project is mine and was taken with my phone.
-'Insert smiley face'
+*Background photo used in this project is mine and was taken with my phone. '😉'

 *sound files credit: https://mixkit.co/